Poor weather hampers search and rescue efforts at Indonesia volcano | Science-Environment

 - Indonesia

-Heavy rain and wind temporarily halted rescue efforts on Monday after Indonesia's Semeru volcano erupted and killed 14 people on the weekend, and officials urged residents to be vigilant because the danger had not passed.
+Indonesia's Mt.
+Semeru volcano continued to spew hot clouds of ash on Monday, days after a powerful eruption killed 15 people and left dozens more missing.
 The tallest mountain on the island of Java erupted dramatically on Saturday, shooting a towering column of ash into the sky that blanketed surrounding villages.
-More than 50 people had suffered injuries from the eruption, mostly burns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)